ForumViriumHelsinki/R4C-Cesium-Viewer/docs/HSYTrees/README.md

 HSY WFS Endpoint: Ensure access to the HSY WFS service providing tree data.
 The endpoint and relevant parameters (typename, city) are loaded from a .env file.

-Postal Code GeoJSON: A GeoJSON file containing postal code boundaries (hsy_po.json in this script) is required for spatial joining.
+Postal Code GeoJSON: A GeoJSON file containing postal code boundaries is required for spatial joining.

-PostgreSQL Database: A PostgreSQL database with a table named tree_f should be set up to store the results.
-The database connection details are loaded from the .env file.
+PostgreSQL Database: The database connection details are loaded from the .env file.
+A PostgreSQL database with a table matching .env tablename should be set up to store the results.

 ## Procedure